kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

     * Load the required part of the file into RAM
     * Update the page table to reflect this mapping

-* ACC uses a non persistent memory file, which means the file only exists loaded on to physical RAM.
+* ACC uses a non-persistent memory file, which means the file only exists on physical RAM.

 #### api overview
 The Assetto Corsa Competizione shared memory interface provides 3 memory files, being: